pdaly14/Direct-Messaging/readme.md

+This is the latest untested version.
+To find specific versions, search for a branch with the version name.
+For details about the project plans, and side projects refer to the main branch.

 WARNING

 This is not secure whatsoever, and is also the first project I have ever made.
 I would not even recommend reading these files, let alone using them.

-How I work on this project

-I write all my code in vs code, and right now I am trying to commit from the terminal in vs code, lets see if it works!

-Suggested changes:
-Be able to change the background
-Add pictures
-Make it look cleaner/ better
-Make it so u can use on any internet
-Add reactions
-Add multiple gcs/ rooms
+If you are looking for the very latest version, refer to the master branch.

+Feature checklist:

+Host to a domain [ ]

+Secure [ ]

+Add an authentication system [X]

+Add a chats lists [ ]

+Add file support [ ]

+First Github commit [X]

+Add admin control system [X]

-Add photo profiles things
+Add profiles [50%]